Go SDK

 Server SDK

-Connect to Edictum Console for remote contract management and hot-reload
+Connect to Edictum Control Plane for remote rule management and hot-reload

 Observability